pumbas600/Network/README.md

   ...

-  initiateModule(surface, font) #To be used to display the nodes and connections.
+  initialiseModule(surface, font) #To be used to display the nodes and connections.
   ```

 ## Files: